-In case you’re not familiar with the history surrounding the ancient city of Pompeii, it was a bustling, prosperous Roman town until the volcano it was built near the base of, Mount Vesuvius, erupted in 79 AD.
-After the eruption, the city was completely buried beneath volcanic ash and forgotten for 1,500 years.
+In case you’re not familiar with the history surrounding the ancient city of Pompeii, it was once a bustling, prosperous Roman town until the volcano it was built near the base of, Mount Vesuvius, erupted in 79 AD.
+After the eruption, the entire city and its inhabitants were tragically buried beneath layers of volcanic ash and forgotten about for over 1,500 years.

-There is a lot to see here, and if you’re interested in seeing everything that is open to the public, you’ll likely be spending at least a couple days in the ruins.
-However, there are areas that are better preserved than others and things that are just more interesting than others, so if you prefer to see only the highlights of Pompeii, you can do so in under half a day.
-Print off a free map of the ruins here, and then use the following guide to Pompeii’s highlights to help you decide what to see!
+There is a lot to see here, and if you’re interested in seeing everything that’s open to the public, you’ll likely be spending at least a couple of days inside the ruins.
+However, there are areas that are better preserved than others and things that are just more interesting, so if you prefer to see only the highlights of Pompeii, you’ll likely need less than half a day.
+(We spent just over three hours inside and saw most of everything we wanted to see.)

 The amphitheater in Pompeii is the oldest of its kind that is still able to be visited today.
 Like the Colosseum in Rome, this was where the residents of the city held their gladiator games and circus performances which were two of the most popular forms of entertainment back in those times.

 When the ruins of Pompeii were being excavated, plaster was poured into the crevices where human remains had been removed.
-These casts provide a shockingly detailed look at the positions people were in at the time of their death, so seeing them is both fascinating and sobering.
+These casts provide a shockingly detailed look at the positions people were in at the time of their death.
+Seeing them is both fascinating and sobering.

-Located in the center of town, the Forum was the heart of Pompeii and the place where all of the city’s main temples and public buildings were located.
+Located in the center of the city, the Forum was the heart of Pompeii and the place where all of the city’s main temples and public buildings were located.
 Things not to miss here would be the Temple of Jupiter on the northern side of the Forum and the Temple of Apollo, the oldest building in Pompeii.

 The Forum Baths

 Separated into male and female quarters, the Forum Baths contained changing rooms, cold baths, lukewarm baths, and hot baths.
 (Honestly, who chooses to take a cold bath?!)

 The Large Theater

-The Large Theater was the biggest venue for entertainment in Pompeii outside of the Amphitheater and could seat up to 5,000 people.
+The Large Theater was the biggest venue for entertainment outside of the Amphitheater and could seat up to 5,000 people.
 This theater was most commonly used to perform comedies and tragedies and had a beautiful view of the mountains to the south of Pompeii as a stage backdrop.

 Much smaller than the Large Theater, but still similar in design, the Odeon (or Small Theater) could hold 1,000 spectators and could be covered during bad weather.
 Performances here were usually small plays, musical events, and mime performances.

-Separated into small, private sections with stone beds and what can only be described as ancient porn painted on the walls, the Brothel is, not surprisingly, one of the most crowded places to visit in all of Pompeii.
+Separated into small, private sections with stone beds and what can only be described as ancient porn painted on the walls, the brothel is, not surprisingly, one of the most crowded places to visit in all of Pompeii.

 The Large Palaestra

 The Large Palaestra was once a place of learning and physical training for the city’s youth.
-Surrounded on all sides by high walls and columns, the square in the center once contained a swimming pool, but is now an open, grassy area.
+Surrounded on all sides by high walls and columns, the square in the center contained a swimming pool at one point, but is now an open, grassy area.

 House of the Faun

-Various Other Pompeii Houses
+Other Pompeii Houses

-Far too many to list singly, which and how many homes you decide to visit in Pompeii depends entirely on how much time you have.
+Which and how many houses you decide to visit in Pompeii will depend entirely on how much time you have.
 Located off the main streets, many homes have markers and can be dropped into for a quick look.
 Others are a bit more hidden and take more time to visit.

 Villa of the Mysteries

-Thanks to its positioning outside the city, the villa received minimal damage in the eruption of Vesuvius and many of the paintings and frescoes here have been extremely well-preserved.
-This is also where a number of bodies were found as people tried to escape Pompeii.
+Thanks to its positioning outside the city, the Villa of the Mysteries received minimal damage in the eruption of Mount Vesuvius, and many of the paintings and frescoes here have been extremely well-preserved.
+This is also where a number of bodies were, sadly, found as people tried to escape.

-Tips for Visiting Pompeii in the Summer
+Tips for Visiting the Pompeii Ruins

 Plan for more time than you think you’ll need.
 Pompeii is a busy place, and you’ll have to wait to see some of the most popular areas.
-Plus, you’ll probably end up wanting to see more things here than you originally planned for, so best to leave yourself plenty of time.
+Plus, you’ll probably end up wanting to see more things here than you originally planned for, so it’s best to leave yourself plenty of time.